Fat-Frumos/Connection/connection/md/milestone_7.group_dialog.md

 This button can be pressed once a minute and _Update_ button should be disabled!
 Countdown is supposed to indicate how much time left.
 Countdown disappears when time is out.

+> [!NOTE]
+> Countdown(timer) and disabled _Update_ button is applied only after clicking on _Update_ button.
+> First visit on the page should not have any effect on timer.

+> [!NOTE]
+> Countdown(timer) should display the actual number of seconds remaining until the end of one minute
+> after the _Update_ button is pressed, even if the user navigates across pages.
+That is, if the user
+> presses the _Update_ button, goes to other pages, and returns to the list page after 58 seconds, he
+> should see the timer showing 2, 1, _(disappear)_

 **_Delete_ button**
 Visible only for group owner.
 Clicking on this button the group will be deleted and people will not be able to sent messages.